OfficeDev/teams-toolkit-samples/in-meeting-app/README.md

 ### Step 1: Provision the resources in Azure
 > **Important** This step may require you to login to the Microsoft Teams Toolkit extension first.

-In Visual Studio Code, open the command palette and select: `Teams: Provision in the Cloud` from the command palette.
+In Visual Studio Code, open the command palette and select: `Teams: Provision in the cloud` from the command palette.
 > This will create a Teams app in Teams Developer Portal.

 ### Step 2: Update Azure Active Directory applications